 If you would like a less rambunctious tour to and from the Auschwitz-Birkenau Memorial and Museum or to the Wieliczka Salt Mine we recommend Auschwitz-Krakow Tours.

-When in Wrocław we stay with family so I have never stayed in a hotel within the city.
+SLEEP: When in Wrocław we stay with family thus I have never stayed in a hotel within the city.
 However, if I were to pick a hotel it would be Centrum Dikul Hotel a great upscale accommodation in central Wroclaw, just fives minutes from the Market Square.
 The recently renovated cutting edge accommodations gives it a true European feel.
 They offer a free buffet breakfast, free WiFi, and free parking.

-Currently, you can book a room during the second week of June for $103 a night.
+Currently, you can book a room during the second week of June 2018 for $103 a night.

 Address & telephone number: Odrzańska 17, 50-113 Wrocław, Poland, +48 71 341 06 68

-People Watch: Wrocław market square is the second largest in Europe, so why not pull up a chair at an outdoor cafe with a glass of pivot, wódka or coffee and just watch.
+People Watch: Wrocław market square is the second largest in Europe, so why not pull up a chair at an outdoor cafe with a glass of piwo, wódka or coffee and just watch.
 Sometimes sitting in the middle of all the hustle and bustle can be quite serene.